Public Diplomacy

 • Private persons

 These categories are mutually exclusive and collectively exhaustive.
-This means that each actor within a sovereign polity belongs to only one of the three categories.
+This means that each actor within a sovereign political entity belongs to only one of the three categories.

 Let me explain the categories of actors through visual examples.